-In addition, all shareholders are encouraged to attend the Company's Annual General Meeting.
-The Board already discloses the result of general meetings by way of announcement and discloses the proxy voting numbers to those attending the meetings.
-In order to improve transparency, the Board has committed to publishing proxy voting results on its website in future.
-All 2019 AGM resolutions were passed comfortably.
+In addition, all shareholders are encouraged to attend the Company's Annual General Meeting except where restrictions in relation to Covid-19 do not permit the same.
+The Board already discloses the result of general meetings by way of RNS announcement and publishes the proxy voting results on its website to ensure transparency with shareholders.
+All 2020 AGM resolutions were passed comfortably.
 The Company maintains that, if there is a resolution passed at a General Meeting with 20% votes against, the Company will seek to understand the reason for the result and, where appropriate, take suitable action.